Remote Learning Information for Parents and Carers

 - Students can receive feedback via FROG in the form of written feedback or score depending on what the teacher has set.

-- Student work is automatically marked on online platforms used for Maths, English and Science (Hegarty and Educake).
+- Student work is automatically marked on online platforms used for Maths and English (Hegarty and Reading Plus).
 The student will receive a score and there is also an option for the student to give feedback about how difficult they found the task, the teacher to respond to this in the form of a written reply.

 - Students can submit work completed on paper-based Home Learning packs in the following ways: by emailing photographs of completed work via a mobile phone or bringing completed work with them on their return to school to their class teacher for feedback.